urbit/urbit.org-reloaded/content/proposals.md

 After you've finished your work and gotten signoff from your champion, you'll [submit an invoice](https://airtable.com/shrXXCs1uaxtNSBcg) to the Urbit Foundation for the amount in USD agreed upon in your grant or milestone, which the Foundation will pay in WSTR.

-We approve and issue payments twice per month, **on the 2nd and 17th**, with payments happening over the course of **up to five days following those dates.** It takes a while because we have to issue each payment individuall, and weekends/holidays sometimes interfere.
+We approve and issue payments twice per month, **on the 2nd and 17th**, with payments happening over the course of **up to five days following those dates.** It takes a while because we have to issue each payment individual, and weekends/holidays sometimes interfere.